 Areas of Specialty

 Anxiety has become an unwanted visitor to many, making anxiety the most prevalent mental health issue in the United States.
 I have advanced training in Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) which are effective treatments for anxiety based on scientific studies.
-I am also trained in providing trauma-informed treatment, which is essential in treating anxiety, including posttraumatic stress (PTSD), in individuals who have a history of trauma.
+I also have specialized training in diagnosing and treating OCD using a type of CBT called Exposure and Response Prevention (ERP), which has strong evidence in clinical studies for its use in treating OCD.
+I often find it helpful to integrate the use of ERP and ACT, which has also been found effective in the treatment of OCD.
+Trained in providing trauma-informed treatment, I specialize in providing treatment of anxiety and OCD to those who have a history of trauma.
 Anxiety can manifest in numerous forms including:

 • Frequent Worry